ANUcybernetics/perceptron-apparatus/README.md

   ## fabrication questions

-  - should the slider cuts be closed paths (edge of cut) or fat lines (with round linecaps)?
+  - what's the minimum width for the sliders?

 ## Author